Compress images for Discord — fit the 10MB cap

 Should I use PNG, JPG, or WebP for Discord?

 It depends on what the image will be used for.
 For screenshots you're sharing casually and want people to view in chat, WebP at quality 75 gives the best size-to-quality tradeoff and renders inline on every modern Discord client.
 For photos, JPG at quality 75-90 is a safe choice and has slightly broader compatibility on older client versions.
-Only use PNG when lossless accuracy matters — for example, sharing a UI design screenshot where pixel-level fidelity is important — and only if the file is already under 25MB.
+Only use PNG when lossless accuracy matters — for example, sharing a UI design screenshot where pixel-level fidelity is important — and only if the file is already under the 10MB free limit.

 Does Discord support AVIF as of 2026?